nci/gsky/config_json.md

 This document describes the structure and contents of the configuration file.
-New datasets can be added to this file so that GSKY can expose new layers or services.
+New datasets can be added to this file so that GSKY can expose new layers and services.

 ## Configuration file high level structure